Symbian9/qmapshack-doc-wiki/Home.md

 * Summarize project by a diary
 * Support for tracks, routes, waypoints and areas
 * Support of track point extensions (e.g. heart rate)
-* Support GPX, SLF, FIT and QMapShack's own binary format
+* Support GPX, SLF, FIT, TCX and QMapShack's own binary format
 * Simple geocache support
 * Store projects in a database
 * Support for multiple databases